Colombia: Independence

 Rebellions against Spanish rule had occurred in the empire since the advent of conquest and colonization, but most were either crushed or remained too weak to change the overall situation.
 The last one that sought outright independence from Spain sprang up around 1810 and culminated in the Colombian Declaration of Independence, issued on 20 July 1810, the day that is now celebrated as the nation's Independence Day.
 This movement followed the independence of Saint-Domingue (present-day Haiti) in 1804, which provided some support to an eventual leader of this rebellion: Simón Bolívar.
 Francisco de Paula Santander also would play a decisive role.

 A movement was initiated by Antonio Nariño, who opposed Spanish centralism and led the opposition against the Viceroyalty.
 Cartagena became independent in November 1811.
 In 1811, the United Provinces of New Granada were proclaimed, headed by Camilo Torres Tenorio.
 The emergence of two distinct ideological currents among the patriots (federalism and centralism) gave rise to a period of instability called the Patria Boba.
 Shortly after the Napoleonic Wars ended, Ferdinand VII, recently restored to the throne in Spain, unexpectedly decided to send military forces to retake most of northern South America.
 The viceroyalty was restored under the command of Juan de Sámano, whose regime punished those who participated in the patriotic movements, ignoring the political nuances of the juntas.
 The retribution stoked renewed rebellion, which, combined with a weakened Spain, made possible a successful rebellion led by the Venezuelan-born Simón Bolívar, who finally proclaimed independence in 1819.
 The pro-Spanish resistance was defeated in 1822 in the present territory of Colombia and in 1823 in Venezuela.
-During the Independence War, between 250 and 400 thousand people (12–20% of the pre-war population) died.
+During the Independence War, between 250 and 400 thousand people died (12–20% of the pre-war population).